Azure/azure-sdk-for-python/sdk/search/azure-search-documents/README.md

 #### Create a SearchIndexClient

-Once you have the values of the Cognitive Search Service [service endpoint](https://docs.microsoft.com/en-us/azure/search/search-create-service-portal#get-a-key-and-url-endpoint) and [api key](https://docs.microsoft.com/en-us/azure/search/search-security-api-keys) you can create the Search Service client:
+Once you have the values of the Cognitive Search Service [service endpoint](https://docs.microsoft.com/en-us/azure/search/search-create-service-portal#get-a-key-and-url-endpoint) and [api key](https://docs.microsoft.com/en-us/azure/search/search-security-api-keys) you can create the Search Index client:

 ```python
 from azure.core.credentials import AzureKeyCredential